natir/blog/_posts/2018-10-06-binary-mapping-format.md

 }
 ```

-Her we have two read 1_2 and 2_3 with 5891 and 4490 base respectively and one overlap with length 4247 base in the same strand between them.
+Here we have two reads 1_2 and 2_3, with 5891 and 4490 bases respectively, and one overlap with length 4247 bases in the same strand between them.

-jPAF are fully inspired by PAF same field name I just take the PAF convert it in json and add two little trick to save space.
+jPAF are fully inspired by PAF, and have same number of fields, and same field names.
+I just take the PAF, convert it in json and add two little tricks to save space.

-First tricks write read names and read length one time.
+First trick writes read names and read length one time.
-Second tricks is more json trick, first time each record are a dictionary with keyname associate to value, with this solution baf is heaviest than paf.
-If I associate a field name to a index, I can store records just in classic table and avoid redundancy.
+Second trick is more of a json trick.
+At first, each record was a dictionary with a keyname associate to a value, but with this solution jPAF was heaviest than PAF.
+However, if I associate a field name to an index, I can store records just in classical table and avoid redundancy.

-OK I have a pretty cool format, to avoid some repetition without loss of information, but I really save space or not ?
+OK, I have a pretty cool format, to avoid some repetition without loss of information, but do I really save space?

 ## Result

-Dataset: For this I reuse the same dataset as may previous blog post.
-It's two real dataset [pacbio](https://github.com/PacificBiosciences/DevNet/wiki/E.-coli-Bacterial-Assembly) one and [nanopore](http://lab.loman.net/2015/09/24/first-sqk-map-006-experiment/) one.
+Dataset: For this, I reuse the same dataset as my previous blog post.
+It is composed ot two real datasets, a [pacbio](https://github.com/PacificBiosciences/DevNet/wiki/E.-coli-Bacterial-Assembly) one, and a [nanopore](http://lab.loman.net/2015/09/24/first-sqk-map-006-experiment/) one.

-Mapping : I run minimap2 mapping with preset ava-pb and ava-ont for pacbio and nanopore respectively
+Mapping: I run minimap2 mapping with preset ava-pb and ava-ont for pacbio and nanopore respectively.

-basic.sam designate the minimap output in sam format, short.sam designate the minimap output with SEQ, QUAL field replace by a '*'.
+basic.sam designates the minimap output in sam format, short.sam designates the minimap output with then SEQ, QUAL fields replaced by a '*'.

 ### PAF against jPAF